spacetelescope/jwst/docs/jwst/align_refs/description.rst

 :Data model: `~jwst.datamodels.CubeModel`
 :File suffix: _psfalign

-The output is a CubeModel, where the 3rd axis has length equal to the total number of reference PSF images in the input PSF stack (ncols x nrows x npsfs).
+The output is a CubeModel, where the 0th axis has length equal to the total number of integrations (nints x ncols x nrows).
 Each Image[n] in the 3D data is the n :sup:`th` PSF image aligned to the first science target integration.
 The file name is exposure-based, using the input science target exposure name as the root, with the addition of the association candidate ID and the "_psfalign"